temporalio/documentation/docs/cli/cmd-options.md

 ## history-archival-state

+Sets the history archival state.
-Flag to set history archival state, valid values are "disabled" and "enabled".
+Valid values are "disabled" and "enabled".

 ## history-uri

 Optionally specify history archival URI (cannot be changed after first time archival is enabled).

+## id-reuse-policy

+Allows the same Workflow Id to be used in a new Workflow Execution.
+Options: AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.

 ## identity

 Specify operator's identity.

-## id-reuse-policy

-Allows the same Workflow Id to be used in a new Workflow Execution (AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning).

 ## input-file